Modular Vehicle Routing Problem: Applications in Logistics

-\AUTHOR{Hang Zhou, Yang Li, Chengyuan Ma, Keke Long, Xiaopeng Li\footnote{Corresponding author.
+\ARTICLEAUTHORS{ \AUTHOR{Hang Zhou, Yang Li, Chengyuan Ma, Keke Long, Xiaopeng Li\footnote{Corresponding author.
 Email: xli2485@wisc.edu}} \AFF{Department of Civil and Environmental Engineering, University of Wisconsin-Madison} }

-\ABSTRACT{ Recent studies and industry advancements indicate that modular vehicles (MVs) have the potential to enhance transportation systems through their ability to dock and split en route.
-Although various applications of MVs have been explored across different domains, their use in logistics remains relatively underexplored.
-This study examines the application of MVs in cargo delivery to reduce costs.
+\ABSTRACT{ Recent studies and industry advancements indicate that modular vehicles (MVs) have the potential to enhance transportation systems through their ability to dock and split during a trip.
+Although various applications of MVs have been explored across different domains, their application in logistics remains underexplored.
+This study examines the use of MVs in cargo delivery to reduce total delivery costs.
 We model the delivery problem for MVs as a variant of the Vehicle Routing Problem, referred to as the Modular Vehicle Routing Problem (MVRP).
 In the MVRP, MVs can either serve customers independently or dock with other MVs to form a platoon, thereby reducing the average cost per unit.
-To tackle this problem, we first developed a Mixed Integer Linear Programming model, solvable by commercial optimization solvers.
-Given the problem's computational complexity, we also designed a Tabu Search (TS) algorithm with specialized neighborhood operators tailored for the MVRP.
-To escape local optima, multi-start and shaking strategies were incorporated into the TS algorithm.
-Additionally, we explored potential applications in logistics through various MVRP variants.
-The results of the numerical experiments indicate that the proposed algorithm successfully identifies all optimal solutions found by the MILP model in small-size benchmark instances, while also demonstrating good convergence speed in large-size benchmark instances.
-Comparative experiments show that the MVRP approach can reduce costs by approximately 5\% compared to traditional delivery methods.
-The code and data used in this study will be made available upon the acceptance of this paper. }
+In this study, we mainly focus on two fundamental types of MVRPs, namely the capacitated MVRP (CMVRP) and the MVRP with time windows (MVRPTW).
+To address these problems, we first developed mixed-integer linear programming (MILP) models, which can be solved using commercial optimization solvers.
+Given the NP-hardness of this problem, we also designed a Tabu Search (TS) algorithm with a solution representation based on Gantt charts and a neighborhood structure tailored for the MVRP.
+Multi-start and shaking strategies were incorporated into the TS algorithm to escape local optima.
+Additionally, we explored other potential applications in logistics and discussed problem settings for three MVRP variants.
+Results from numerical experiments indicate that the proposed algorithm successfully identifies nearly all optimal solutions found by the MILP model in small-size benchmark instances, while also demonstrating good convergence speed in large-size benchmark instances.
+Comparative experiments show that the MVRP approach can reduce costs by approximately 5.6\% compared to traditional delivery methods.
+Sensitivity analyses reveal that improving the cost-saving capability of MV platooning can enhance overall benefits. }

 \KEYWORDS{Modular Vehicle; Logistics; Vehicle Routing; Tabu Search}